atrocore/atrocore/docs/02.data-exchange/01.import-feeds/docs.md

 - A list of option values
 - A reference to the List each option belongs to (required only when creating new options or updating list assignments)

+Target entity should always be List Option.
+Each row in the file represents a single List Option record.

 ![Import List Options](./_assets/Import-List-Options.png){.medium}

-Each row represents a single list option.
-To correctly match existing records during import, it is recommended that system IDs are used as unique identifiers when updating existing options in the list.
-If all option values are unique within the system, however, the option value (code) can be used as an identifier instead.
+ To correctly match existing records during import, it is recommended that system IDs of list options are used as unique identifiers when updating existing options in the list.
+If all option values are unique within the system, however, the option value (name) can be used as an identifier instead.

 ![field mapping](./_assets/field-mapping.png){.medium}

-When creating new list options it is recommended to link options to their corresponding lists within the same import feed.
+When creating new list options it is recommended to link options to their corresponding lists within the same import feed usung [multiple relations](#multiple-relations) method.
 This ensures that all required relationships are established during the import process and prevents orphaned option records.